bihealth/sodar-core-legacy/README.rst

   dynamic app content management.
 All other apps require the integration of projectroles.
 - **adminalerts**: Site app for displaying site-wide messages to all users.
+- **appalerts**: Site app and backend for raising alerts to users from apps.
 - **bgjobs**: Project app for managing background jobs.
 - **filesfolders**: Storage and management of small files.
 - **siteinfo**: Site app for displaying site information and statistics for